Xueirud/Innovation-FAQ/README.md

   <div class="faq-item">
     <button class="faq-question" onclick="toggleAnswer(this)">How do I submit an idea?</button>
     <div class="faq-answer">Go to the category page and click on "Submit".
-Fill in the title, description, and category, then click Submit.</div>
+Fill in the mandatory and relevant fields then click Submit.
+Check the user instruction on this Sharepoint page.</div>
   </div>

   <div class="faq-item">